electricimp/imp-central-impt/CommandsManual.md

 impt account list [--output <mode>] [--help]
 ```

-Displays information about the current account and all shared accounts the current one is collaborating on.
+Displays information about the current account and any other accounts on which the current account is collaborating.

 | Option | Alias | Mandatory? | Value Required? | Description |
 | --- | --- | --- | --- | --- |